erictleung/lecture-python-bash/hw/homework.md

 that the data comes in a "semi-colon" separated file.

-Use `sed` to convert these "semi-colon" separated files into a comma-separated files.

-Save these converted data into the directory `data`.
+Use `sed` to convert these "semi-colon" separated files into a comma-separated files, and save these converted data into the directory `data`.

 **Subset Data**

-For your analysis you only want a couple physicochemical variables to check.
+For your analysis, you only want a couple physicochemical variables to check.
 There are a total of 12 variables, but you're only interested in:

 - Citric acid